Mesmerise your kids by turning their bedroom dimmer switch into an interactive story.

 That’s it, just dim the lights (12) and watch the moon appear (13).

 - Colouring pens or paints

 Give it your own twist

-Not everyone reading this will have a dimmer switch, so try picking something else to transform.
+Not everyone will have a dimmer switch, so try picking something else to transform.
 Remember, the weirder it is the more imaginative you will have to be - so don’t just choose a cardboard box!